reachjainrahul/testrepo/docs/getting-started.md

 ### External Entity

-For each cloud VM, an ExternalEntity CRD is created, which can be used to configure AntreaNetworkPolicy(ANP).
+For each cloud VM, an `ExternalEntity` CR is created, which can be used to configure AntreaNetworkPolicy(ANP).

 ```bash